 The Football Association has procured partners to help provide these services to County Football Associations, although the Association is not obligated to use the procured partners (provided they utilise a provider who is independent).
 The Football Association will endeavour to create processes that minimise costs to the Associations of such evaluations.
-Details of these procured partners available from Mark Hardcastle, Senior Operations Delivery Manager.
+Details of these procured partners are available from Mark Hardcastle, Senior Operations Delivery Manager.

-- See Appendix 7: Board Skills: Diagnostic and Evaluation Questionnaire - See Appendix 8: Board Skills: Diagnostic and Evaluation Independent Assessment Flow The process flow to support Appendix 8 is available by contacting your FA Regional Manager to source an appropriate consultant.
+- See Appendix 7: Link to template Board Skills Audit in MS Forms - See Appendix 8: Board Skills: Diagnostic and Evaluation Independent Assessment Flow.